frederic-perez/AmE-dictionary/data/idioms.md

 __be (the) bomb__ To be excellent, extremely entertaining, or of very high quality.
 __be a different kettle of fish__ To be entirely different in scope or description from someone or something that was just being discussed.
 __be a long shot__ To be very risky, uncertain, or unlikely to succeed.
 (Of an attempt, proposition, or guess.) _I know this is a long shot, but would you like to go out on a date with me sometime?_
+__be a loud mouth__ To have a tendency or habit of speaking incessantly, indiscreetly, and/or in a noisy, boastful manner. _If I had known you were such a loud mouth, I’d have never shared my secret with you!_
 __be a roaring success__ To be extremely or triumphantly successful.
 __be as good as gone__ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.
 __be at odds__ _They are at odds over the details of legislation._